 There are a number of outputs from GeoHub including data which forms a core part of the AddressBase® range of products, available from Ordnance Survey.

-The NSG is the definitive database of streets in England and Wales.
-It is principally used by Local Authorities streetworks departments to coordinate the work that is being performed on the highway within their administrative area.
-It aims to minimise disruption and ensure public safety and forms part of the statutory duty of the local authority as defined in the New Roads and Streetworks Act (1991).
+The NSG is the authoritative database of streets in England and Wales.
+It is principally used by a local authority's Street Works departments to coordinate the work that is being performed on the highway within their administrative area.
+It aims to minimise disruption and ensure public safety, and forms part of the statutory duty of the local authority as defined in the New Roads and Street Works Act (1991).

-The Local Street Gazetteer (LSG) also acts as a Local Authority's definitive dataset of the streets in their administrative areas and contains details on the highway, street or footpath, who is responsible for maintain it, what is it made of and a variety of other information that the Local Authority holds as attribute date.
-E.g. designations and related legal orders.
+It is compiled using data from 175 Local Street Gazetteers (LSGs), and contains details on the highway, street or footpath, who is responsible for maintaining it, what is it made of and a variety of other information that the local authority holds as attribute data.
+For example, designations and related legal orders.

 DataVia API is the provision of all the street data collected by local highway authorities, presented as an API in a Web Feature Service (WFS) and Web Mapping Service (WMS).
 This makes it easier to access and use the data in various GIS applications.